RaviX27/File-Compression-App/README.md

 Contributing

 Introduction 📝
 Ever wanted to compress files with style?
 Look no further!
 The Huffman File Compression project is here to save your storage space while maintaining data integrity.
-Say goodbye to bulky files and hello to elegance in compression.
+S ay goodbye to bulky files and hello to elegance in compression.

 Technologies Used 💻
 Java: The backbone of our project.